LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 - `./model_summon`: POD-PINN (original one)

-- `./DLC`: POD-PINN with general centerization method
+- `./DLC`: POD-PINN with general centerization method, de-optimized.
+Temporarily disabled.

 - `./FullOrder`: MLP, DeepONet(MLP,FNO,CNO,SA-CFNO as the trunk, MLP as the branch)